theuserge/TheUserge.github.io/decorators.md

 ```

-That's all for `userge.on_cmd` for more Examples check out our Plugins in main repo or unofficial plugins repo
+That's all for `userge.on_cmd` for more Examples check out our Plugins in main repo or unofficial plugins repository